How should you wish someone a ‘Happy Ramadan’?

 Ramadan is the ninth month in the Islamic calendar and is celebrated by Muslims globally

-The holy month of Ramadan is right around the corner, a month where Muslims find a sense of peace, spiritual healing and test their strength and devotion to God.
+The holy month of Ramadan has arrived, a month where Muslims find a sense of peace, spiritual healing and test their strength and devotion to God.

 Muslims gather in prayer, Quranic reading and mindfulness to make the most out of the fasting month.